OpenDSA/OpenDSA/RST/en/Glossary.rst

       algorithm for performing a task from the control for applying that task to each member of a collection.
-      A good example is a generic sorting function that takes a collection of records (such as an array) and a "strategy" in the form of an algorithm that knows how to extract the key from a record in the array.
+      A good example is a generic sorting function that takes a collection of records (such as an :term:`array`) and a "strategy" in the form of an algorithm that knows how to extract the key from a record in the array.
       Only subtly different from the :term:`visitor` design pattern,